quru/qis/doc/api_help.md

 * `username` - Mandatory, text - A unique username for the account
 * `password` - Mandatory for `POST`, optional for `PUT`, text - The account password
 * `auth_type` - Mandatory, integer - Should be set to `1`
-* `allow_api` - Mandatory, boolean - Whether this account should be allowed to request an API authentication token
+* `allow_api` - Mandatory, boolean - Whether this account should be allowed to
+  request an API authentication token

 ### Permissions required
 * The current user can `GET` and `PUT` their own user account
 * But otherwise user administration permission is required

 ### Returns
 A list of user objects (for the list users URL), or a single user object (for all other URLs).
-The user `status` field has value `1` for active, or `0` for deleted.
+The user's `status` field has value `1` for active, or `0` for deleted.

 ### Examples

-List all users:
+List all active users:

 	$ curl -u <token>:unused 'https://images.example.com/api/v1/admin/users/'
 	{